yig/graphics662-pipeline/README.md

 frame derived from the texture coordinates of its vertices; see the accompanying handout for details.
 Just like with per-vertex normals, you will pre-compute each face's tangent frame vectors and average them at the vertices.
-In the vertex shader, you will convert the tangent and bitangent vectors from world-space to eye-space (using `uViewMatrix`) and pass them to the fragment shader.
-In the fragment shader, you will extract the tangent-space normal from the texture and convert it to world-space with the tangent frame matrix.
+In your `pbr.vs` vertex shader, you will convert the tangent and bitangent vectors from world-space to eye-space (using `uViewMatrix`) and pass them to the fragment shader.
+In the `pbr.fs` fragment shader, if `material.use_normal_map` is true, you will extract the tangent-space normal from the texture and convert it to world-space with the tangent frame matrix.
 That will be the normal you use for your lighting calculations.
 (You can reconstruct the tangent-frame matrix from the tangent, bitangent, and normal.
 Don't forget to normalize them.)
-Implementation note: Normal components range from [-1,1], while colors range from [0,1], so each normal component is stored in the texture as `0.5*(n+1)`.
+Implementation note: Normal components range from $[-1,1]$, while colors range from $[0,1]$, so each normal component is stored in the texture as `0.5*(n+1)`.
 Convert the color back to a normal via `2*color-1`.

 * For a deeper explanation of the coordinate systems involved in tangent-space normal mapping, see [this PDF](docs/tangent_space_normal_and_bump_mapping.pdf).

 * For a video explanation of normal mapping, see [this YouTube video](https://www.youtube.com/watch?v=yHzIx41eiD4).

-5. **(bonus variable points):**
+## 4. Create a time-varying artistic shader of your own design (bonus 10 points)

+Be creative!
+Make use of the uniform `uTime`, which stores the seconds since the program was launched.
+Declare it in your shader as `uniform float uTime;` Be sure to change `TimerMilliseconds` in the scene JSON file to something like 16 (which corresponds to 60 frames-per-second).
+See `sphere.vs` for an example.

+## 5. Additional bonus points (variable)

+* Better PBR integral approximation.
+It could be precomputing the correct prefiltered diffuse lighting term.
+It could be numerical integration on-the-fly.

+* Deferred rendering.
+Your fragment shader outputs the information needed to compute shading later (in a texture).
+Then, draw a rectangle covering the screen with that texture and actually compute the shading.
+This allows you to run the expensive shader only on pixels you know are visible (versus on every pixel, even if it gets covered).

+* Ambient Occlusion computation.
+Either compute ambient occlusion in real-time with a multi-pass shader or create an ambient occlusion map yourself as a pre-process.
+Compute the fraction of directions that are blocked by the mesh (a ray exiting the point with that direction would intersect the mesh).

 * Image Processing (blur, edge detect, etc.).
 Draw a full-screen textured square.
 Your vertex shader should pass along the position and texture coordinates, ignoring the view and projection transformations.
 Your fragment shader accesses the texture value at the pixel and at nearby